pomarec/sangre/README.md

 The result of such query is streamed to client using incremental updates, minimizing network load, and enabling offline sync.

-Typical use case is a client-server topology, a mobile or web app consuming an API (expressjs, django, rails, etc.) in front of a database (postgres, mongo, mysql, etc.).
+Typical use case is a client-server topology, a mobile or web app consuming an API (expressjs, django, rails, etc.) in front of a database (postgres, mongo, mysql, firebase, etc.).
 You want realtime data in your app without all the complexity of developing your own data sync.

 Sangre implements all the following features and let the developers focus on business logic.